 Who for himself or for third person, in exchange for any sexual act with a person of legal age, Gives or promises to a third party an economic or other benefit, regardless of whether it achieves its purpose, shall be punished by imprisonment of three to five years.

-Article 202: Submission to slavery:
+Article 202: Submission to servitude

 Article 202 Ter.
 Trafficking.